JennyListDESY/Key4HEP_first_experience/README.md

 - runs, write root file, with histograms filled (yeah!) - but ends with seg fault :(
 - is this the "usual" one?! => Andre says no, something with processor parameters ?! to be continued next week...

+## November 21:

+- Julie's setup requires standard processors with configuration / weight files (IsoLep, LCFIPLus, ...) => where are these "extra files" stored in key4hep??? => ask André...
+-